open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 ### Metric: `messaging.process.duration`

-This metric is [required][MetricRequired] for operations are not initiated by the application code (push-based deliver), and [recommended][MetricRecommended] for processing operations instrumented for pull-based scenarios.
+This metric is [required][MetricRequired] for operations that are not initiated by the application code (push-based deliver), and [recommended][MetricRecommended] for processing operations instrumented for pull-based scenarios.

 When this metric is reported alongside a messaging process span, the metric value SHOULD be the same as the corresponding span duration.